-1. Get ready Bend your knees, swing your arms back and and forward.
+1. Get ready Bend your knees, swing your arms back and forward. sandpits for long jumps, and on a safety mattress for high jumps.
 2. Take-off Swing your arms forward and jump up into the air.
 3. Flight Your speed will carry you forward.
-Use your arms to help you.
+Use your arms to help o you.
 4. Landing Land with feet close together, and bend your knees.